CODE OF BUSINESS CONDUCT AND ETHICS

 These areas of regulated business activity require particular attention:

-Compliance with securities laws and regulations – You are expected to read, understand, and comply with CRH’s policies, and to immediately bring forward to your manager, supervisor or other appropriate personnel information regarding any development that might be material to investors.
+Compliance with securities laws and regulations – You are expected to read, understand, and comply with CRH’s policies, including the Disclosure Policy, and to immediately bring forward to your manager, supervisor or other appropriate personnel information regarding any development that might be material to investors.
 Additionally, each of CRH’s officers is required to carry out his or her responsibilities in a manner that supports full compliance by CRH with our disclosure obligations.

 Laws and regulations governing safety and the environment – CRH is committed to providing a safe and healthy work environment and to protecting and preserving the environment.
 You will comply with environmental, health and safety laws and regulations, and follow CRH’s environmental and safety policies and procedures.